-Call Paul Davis: What is Black Mold?
+Call Paul Davis: Protect Your Family from Black Mold

-Black Mold Poisoning
+Risks Behind Black Mold Exposure

-- Mold releases a pungent, musty odor that prevents rooms from smelling fresh.
+- Mold releases a pungent, mildewed odor that prevents rooms from smelling fresh.

 - Mold wreaks havoc on allergy-sensitive individuals, as well as those with asthma, making symptoms flare up.

 - Mold can cause coughing, wheezing, chest tightness, and trouble breathing.

 - Mold toxins can cause chronic inflammation and continuous cold-like symptoms.

 - Individuals with weakened immune systems can get systemic infections of the lungs, skin, or digestive tract.

 - In rare cases, mold toxins can cause neurological concerns or even death.

 - The more extended the exposure, the more severe the danger.